Manaslu Base Camp Trek

 Manaslu Base Camp trek takes around 15 days to complete.
-You will be trekking for 6 to 7 hours daily to reach your destination.
-Plus the trail is full of uphills and downhill with rocky terrain.
+You will trek for 6 to 7 hours daily to reach your destination.
+Plus, the trail is full of uphill and downhill with rocky terrain.
 Thus, this makes the trek even more difficult.

-So, you must prepare yourself physically before your actual trek.
+So, it would help if you prepared yourself physically before your actual trek.
 I highly recommend you start exercising months before the trek.
 Plus, you may seek assistance from experienced trekkers.
 It can be a great help.

 Consult with your doctor

-Health is a major concern while trekking in high altitudes such as Manaslu trek.
-So, I recommend you consult with your doctor and have a full body check before the trek.
-You may have pre-existing conditions of blood, lung, and heart.
-So having your body check is very important.
+Health is a significant concern while trekking in high altitudes, such as the Manaslu trek.
+So, I recommend you consult your doctor and have a full body check before the trek.
+You may have pre-existing conditions in the blood, lung, and heart.
+So having your body checked is very important.

-Since Manaslu Base Camp trek is a remote and isolated trek, you will have limited access to the Manaslu region.
+Since the Manaslu Base Camp trek is remote and isolated, you will have limited access to the Manaslu region.
 So, make sure to check on your insurance.
-Your insurance policy should cover all the medical charges that may come along the way and also a helicopter rescue option in an emergency case.
+Your insurance policy should cover all the medical charges that may come along the way and a helicopter rescue option in an emergency case.

 Difficulties During the Manaslu Base Camp Trek